 Howard’s dreamy, oscillating music heavily features the piano alongside synth textures and strings, tapping into the now-ubiquitous classical crossover approach while combining pop gestures and misty melodies.
 Howard also fronts the Luke Howard Trio, whose subtle contemporary jazz albums should not be missed.

 Originally published by Lukktone in 2020 and now brought to us in all its loveliness by Faber Music, the collection 28 Transcriptions for Solo Piano is a beautifully presented publication containing reworkings of Howard’s favourite and most requested pieces.

-With a launch asking price of £40.00 (or make it £32.00 for Pianodao Tea Room community members), the volume perhaps isn’t an impulse purchase, but personally I think this book is a real treasure, so let me tell you more…Continue reading Luke Howard: 28 Transcriptions
+With a launch asking price of £40.00, the volume perhaps isn’t an impulse purchase, but personally I think this book is a real treasure, so let me tell you more…Continue reading Luke Howard: 28 Transcriptions